ranjith67/Whatsapp-Bulk-Msg-Sender-Using-Excell/README.md

 This is only for educational purpose.

-You Should have Whatsapp Desktop on your computer To send the message
+<h2>You Should have Whatsapp Desktop on your computer To send the message</h2>

 ## Instalation